jmschnei/jmschnei.github.io/_publications/2021-01-01-european-language-grid-a-joint-platform-for-the-e.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Georg Rehm.
-(2021).
-"European Language Grid: A Joint Platform for the European Language Technology Community.." *In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: System Demonstrations (EACL 2021), pages 221-230, Kyiv, Ukraine, 4 2021.
+(2021). \"European Language Grid: A Joint Platform for the European Language Technology Community..\" *In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: System Demonstrations (EACL 2021), pages 221-230, Kyiv, Ukraine, 4 2021.
 Association for Computational Linguistics (ACL).*."
 ---